-Join Joel Bradley for an in-depth discussion in this video The UVW Map modifier: Part one, part of Mastering UVW Mapping in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video The UVW Map modifier: Part one, part of 3ds Max: UVW Mapping.

 - Having established then that there will be a number of situations in which the autogenerate feature for UVW Mapping is either unsuitable or indeed unavailable, we are going to take a look in this exercise at another method for applying mapping coordinates in 3ds Max, which is the ability we have to apply a specific UVW Map modifier to a piece of geometry.
 Now, just to reiterate the importance of mapping coordinates to the rendering process, our plane geometry here which does still have the test material applied to it has, for the time being, had its mapping coordinates removed by a means of the remove UVW utility, although we could just as easily have used the UVW Mapping clear modifier if we had preferred.